Meghan and Harry's next royal visit divides 'London's Harlem'

 Pictured joking with the likes of former President Barack Obama and singer Rihanna, Harry has gained popularity among a younger generation of Britons as the more relaxed face of the British royal family.

-Grime star Stormzy — whose made his radio interview debut on Reprezent in 2014 — has even offered to perform at Harry and Markle's wedding.
+Grime star Stormzy — who made his radio interview debut on Reprezent in 2014 — has even offered to perform at Harry and Markle's wedding.

 But outside the trendy community project known as Pop Brixton, where Reprezent is based, locals were more conflicted.

-Some questioned the motivation behind choosing Brixton as the location for the couple's second official outing.
+Some questioned the motive for choosing Brixton for the couple's second official outing.

 “She’s hardly Serena Williams,” said Anita Thorpe, who owns a lifestyle store called Diverse.
 “She’s not going to make any dents or any ripples.
 It’s not going to make a massive difference.”